 However your years of previous study will be deducted from your new entitlement, meaning you might have to fund some years yourself, without any support from the Student Loans Company.

 Transferring your course at Leeds

 If you transfer from one course to another at the University, we'll tell the Student Loans Company.
 They will then update your record.
 Unless your new course has a different mode (such as changing from full-time to part-time or vice-versa), different tuition fees, or lasts for a different length of time, this is unlikely to affect you in any way.

-Transferring to Leeds from another university
+Transferring from one university to another university

 Changing the way you study